 It’s safe to say that most kids live for a visit to the theme park.
 And while we have Universal Studios Singapore and Adventure Cove, kids back in the day had Haw Par Villa instead.
 Elders might remember it as Singapore’s oldest theme park, while millennials might remember it as her scariest.

-Most known for its iconic 10 Courts of Hell attraction that features gruesome dioramas that are pure nightmare fuel, the park was said to help incite traditional moral values.
+Most known for its iconic 10 Courts of Hell attraction that features gruesome dioramas that are pure nightmare fuel, the park was said to help inculcate traditional moral values.
 But aside from the scary stuff, it’s also a cultural park filled with rich history.
-Entry is also free, so here’s all you need to know before going down:
+Here’s all you need to know before going down.